AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="Text-textTransform"></a>

 ### text.textTransform : <code>string</code>
-**Default**: `none`
+**Default**: `"none"`
 **Since**: XD 19

-Set textTransform ("none" or "uppercase" or "lowercase" or "titlecase") across all style ranges, or get the textTransform of the last style range.
+Set textTransform ("none", "uppercase", "lowercase", or "titlecase") across all style ranges, or get the textTransform of the last style range.

 **Kind**: instance property of [<code>Text</code>](#Text)

 * * *

 <a name="SymbolInstance"></a>